saloiofun/TriviaGame/README.md

 ![demo](assets/images/demo.jpg)

-This Trivia Game is based on Games, Movies, and TV shows
+This Trivia Game is based on Games, Movies, and TV Shows.

 Link: https://saloiofun.github.io/TriviaGame/

 ## Getting Started

-Use keyboard keys to guess letters

-## Timed Questions:
+* Use your mouse to select 1 of 3 options (Games, Movies, or TV Shows).

+* Use your mouse to choose your answer.

+## About the Trivia Game (Timed Questions):

-*  The game shows only one question until the player answers it or their time runs out..
+* The game shows only one question until the player answers it or if their time runs out..

 * If the player selects the correct answer, a congratulation screen is shown for choosing the right option.
 After a few seconds, the next question is displayed.